sonos/torch-to-nnef/docs/contributing/add_new_aten_op.md

 )
 ```

-Side note here: tract as no reason to expose Singular Value Decomposition (this is not part of most neural network,
+Side note here: tract has no reason to expose Singular Value Decomposition (this is not part of most neural network,
 but you can argue in tract discussions if you feel that's a need).

 After that you can run the test with the command: